getreu/tp-note/docs/source/tp-note--manpage.md

 ---
 ```

-This will change the file extension from '`.md`' to '`.rst`.
+This will change the file extension from '`.txt`' to '`.rst`.
 The resulting
 filename becomes "`20200307-'1.
 The Beginning--Note.rst`".

 Important: '`rst`' must be one of the registered file extensions